If I had to name my favorite country in the world, that would be Pakistan.

 If you want to visit the cultural capital of Lahore, I recommend flying there, yes, and then you can take a bus to Islamabad (around 5 hours).

-Nowadays, Pakistan is quite safe, especially in the northern areas.
+Nowadays, Pakistan is safe, especially the Northern Areas.

 We limit our tours to a maximum of 12-14 people.

-You can find ATMs in Islamabad better to bring cash for the northern areas.
+You can find ATMs in Islamabad, but better to bring cash for the Northern Areas.

 Both € and $ can be easily exchanged for Pakistani rupees.